riyaz2022/Leetcode-Solutions-in-Python/README.md

 # Data-Structures-and-Algorithms
-A list of solutions for leetcode important Leetcode questions
+A list of solutions for important Leetcode questions